 BRADLEY COOPER is Balls, the best friend of successful investment banker, Alex Novak (Will Arnett) and basketball Olympian Tess Novak (Laura Dern).
 Balls is a permanently stoned and waster, actor who we meet following a prat-fall during an uncomfortable dinner party.
-Despite only being a secondary character we'll get to spend far too much time with Balls, as he returns at intervals for updates on his utterly parasitic-like life, which his so-called friends seem to accept without any comment, and his marriage to Christine (Andra Day), which is used as a flimsy barometer to the Novak's own failing marriage.
+Despite only being a secondary character we'll get to spend far too much time with Bradley Cooper's Balls, as he returns at intervals for updates on his utterly parasitic life, which his so-called friends seem to accept without any comment, and his marriage to Christine (Andra Day), which is used as a flimsy barometer to the Novak's own failing marriage.
+You'll marvel with delight as his career as an actor leads him to landing a role in a TV western, his role as Jesus and many other 'hi-larious' stories.

-You see, after 20 years of marriage and six further years spent in their relationship, resulting in two children, the Novaks have decided to call it quits, utterly amicably of course.
+However, he's not the focus of the movie, no that's Alex and Tess.
+You see, after 26 years of marriage and relationship, resulting in two children, the Novaks have decided to call it quits, utterly amicably of course.
 There aren't any exterior forces at play, it's just that they've drifted apart and just don't love each other anymore.
 Not that you'd know it.
-They obviously don't have any passion for each other, and that seems enough to call it a day.
-Anyway, because Alex is a successful investment wanker he's got enough money to move from the suburbs into a flat in New York city just round the corner from an Open Mic bar where he staggers into one night and discovers the audience of hipsters and Millennials just love his utterly humourless observations on his tedious life, and thus is born his new career as a stand up comic.
+They chat, go off on couple dates, and discuss their career futures.
+It's just that they don't have any passion for each other, and that seems enough to call it a day.
+Anyway, because Alex is a successful investment wanker he's got enough money to own a massive house in the suburbs and to move into a flat in New York city just round the corner from an Open Mic bar where he staggers into one night and discovers the audience of hipsters and Millennials just love his utterly humourless observations on his tedious life, and thus is born his new career as a stand up comic.

 It's a sort of boy leaves girl, brags about girl to strangers, gets girl back, loses girl, then sort of gets her back.